thommyberglund/adventuretime/PRELUDE.md

 It was **worse**.

 He fought when the attack came.
-Because that’s what he was paid to do.
-Because that’s what he was **good at**.
+Because that's what he was paid to do.
+Because that's what he was **good at**.
 He killed three of them before he realized they were **toying** with him.
 Before he realized his blade wasn’t enough.
 Before he realized he was **outmatched**.

 He ran when his sword arm went numb.
 When his legs turned to lead.
 When his **code** became **meaningless** against something that **couldn’t be killed**.